tatomyr/json-x-type/extensions.md

 }
 ```

-A validation function is a JavaScript function that accepts the value itself and its parents up to the root of the object and returns either a string with an error message or a falsy value if the field is valid.
+A validation function is a JavaScript function that accepts the value itself and its parent objects up to the root of the object.
+It returns either a string with an error message (if validation fails) or a falsy value (if the field is valid).